oatlog/oatlog/doc/report/main.typ

   in linear time for e-graphs of bounded treewidth @fastextract.
 - Finally, for arbitrary cost functions approximate solutions can be found using various heuristics.

-However, Oatlog does not in its current form implement any extraction, so it is not a major topic in this thesis.
-Extraction is not implemented because the problem of extraction is unrelated to the problem of constructing the e-graph and the thesis is about the performance of constructing the e-graph.
-Note that existing extraction libraries could be used by serializing the e-graph.
+While extraction is an important part of equality saturation, Oatlog does not implement any extraction.
+Extraction is largely independent functionality from the building of the e-graph, so scope constraints led us to prioritize performant e-graph building for this thesis.
+There are standalone e-graph extraction libraries that could be fed a serialized e-graph from Oatlog.

 #figure(
   {